Additional Modes¶

 To work with these tools

-1. Mark the eye checkboxes of each desired scan or model to display them in the 3D View window.
+Mark the checkboxes of each desired scan or model to display them in the 3D View window.

 The coverage below takes a closer look at the different measurement tools and their features.